gliderlabs/herokuish/README.md

 A command line tool for emulating Heroku build and runtime operations.
 It pairs excellently with [cedarish](https://github.com/progrium/cedarish), though you can likely use it anywhere.

-The project consolidates and decouples Heroku "emulation" logic from specific platform images like those used by Dokku/Buildstep, Deis, Flynn, etc with the intention of being a shared utility across communities with extensive test coverage.
+The project consolidates and decouples Heroku "emulation" logic from specific platform images like those used by Dokku/Buildstep, Deis, Flynn, etc with the intention of being *the* versioned and heavily tested shared Heroku emulation utility for all communities.

 Target users for herokuish are platform authors, like those of Dokku, Deis, and Flynn.
 Herokuish was designed based on the experience developing and re-developing Heroku compatibility in all three of those projects.
+As such, Herokuish was made possible by contributors of all three projects.

+In fact, since I hope this is the final implementation of Heroku emulation I'm involved with, I'd like to finally thank Matt Freeman ([@nonuby](https://twitter.com/nonuby)).
+I've been more or less copy-and-pasting code he originally wrote for the now defunct [OpenRoku](https://github.com/openruko) since 2012.

 [![Circle CI](https://circleci.com/gh/gliderlabs/herokuish.png?style=shield)](https://circleci.com/gh/gliderlabs/herokuish)